-Louisiana elections chief asks to postpone April 4 primary
+Louisiana governor to move primary because of coronavirus

 BATON ROUGE, La.
-(AP) — Louisiana’s chief elections officer asked the governor on Friday to postpone the state’s April presidential primary election for two months because of the coronavirus, as the number of residents who tested positive continued to grow.
+(AP) — Louisiana’s governor said Friday that he intended to postpone the state’s presidential primaries due to fears of the coronavirus, which would make it the first state to do so.

-Secretary of State Kyle Ardoin said he wants to delay the April 4 primary until June 20.
-He sent the emergency request to Gov. John Bel Edwards, who was expected to approve it, which would make Louisiana the first state to push back its election because of the virus.

-“This weighty decision has been made out of an absolute abundance of caution for Louisiana’s voters, voting officials and the general public as a whole,” Ardoin said, standing with local election officials to announce his request.
+Democratic Gov. John Bel Edwards planned to sign an executive order delaying the April 4 primary until June 20, he said in a statement.

+He described the step as “necessary to protect the health and safety of the people of Louisiana from the risk of COVID-19,” the disease caused by the coronavirus.

 Louisiana also postponed elections in 2005 after hurricanes Katrina and Rita and in 2008 after hurricanes Gustav and Ike.

 Early voting in Louisiana’s election was scheduled to start in a week.
-But with a large number of elderly poll workers and worldwide concerns about people gathering in groups, Ardoin’s office said it didn’t feel comfortable continuing with the election plans.
+But with a large number of elderly poll workers and worldwide concerns about people gathering in groups, Secretary of State Kyle Ardoin asked Edwards to sign the executive order, saying he didn’t feel comfortable continuing with the election plans.

+“This weighty decision has been made out of an absolute abundance of caution for Louisiana’s voters, voting officials and the general public as a whole,” said Ardoin, a Republican.

 As of Friday, the number of residents testing positive in the state had jumped to 33, centered largely in the New Orleans area, according to the state health department’s latest figures.
-The positive tests are awaiting confirmation from the Centers for Disease Control and Prevention.
+The tests are awaiting confirmation from the Centers for Disease Control and Prevention.

-The number of parishes with infected residents has grown to eight, with most of those in the New Orleans area, but one case has been identified in northwest Louisiana, in Caddo Parish.

 For most people, the virus causes only mild or moderate symptoms such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 Most people recover within weeks.

-Edwards has declared a public health emergency for the state.
-State prisons have suspended visitation for 30 days, and hospitals and nursing homes are limiting visitor access, in an effort to prevent the spread of the coronavirus to vulnerable populations.
+Edwards had already declared a public health emergency for the state.
+On Friday, he announced that he was closing public schools through April 13 and banning large events with more than 250 people.
+State prisons have suspended visitation, and hospitals and nursing homes were limiting visitor access.
+As they were around the country, universities were moving to all-online classes.

-As they were around the country, events in Louisiana were being canceled.
-The Southern University System joined the Louisiana State University System and several New Orleans universities in moving all of its classes online.
-The Louisiana Legislature, only one week into its three-month session, began working on contingency plans for must-pass bills, such as the budget, in case lawmakers decide to end the session early.
+Louisiana’s decision to delay the primary puts the state outside the Democratic National Committee’s deadline for holding primaries and naming delegates to be credentialed for the July 13-16 convention in Milwaukee.

+Current rules require states to hold nominating contests by June 9 and submit delegate rosters for convention floor credentials by June 20, the new date that Louisiana has selected for its primary.
+Missing those deadlines could result in a state losing half of its votes on the convention floor.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.